The NHS offers treatment to people with COVID-19 who are at the highest risk of becoming seriously ill.

 1. Keep rapid lateral flow tests at home

-If you are eligible for COVID-19 treatment, you should have rapid lateral flow tests at home.
+If you're eligible for COVID-19 treatment, you should keep rapid lateral flow tests at home.

 2. Take a rapid lateral flow test if you get symptoms

-You cannot report a result from a test you've paid for.
-For example, a test you've bought from a supermarket or pharmacy.
+You can also use tests you've paid for, for example, a test you've bought from a supermarket or pharmacy.

-If you're eligible for treatment and you test positive for COVID-19, it's important to start the treatment as soon as you can.
+If you're eligible for treatment, it's important to start the treatment as soon as you can.
 Treatments for COVID-19 need to be given quickly after your symptoms start to be effective.

 If the treatment needs to be given as a drip in your arm (infusion), you'll usually get it at your local hospital or in a local health centre.